 Over on Amazon Prime, you have Bosch, The Man in the High Castle, Transparent, Mr. Robot, Hand of God, American Gods, Sneaky Pete, and more.
-If you have a particular show in mind, that will inevitably push you towards a particular service (which can also be a source of annoyance).
+If you have a particular show in mind, that will inevitably push you towards a specific service (which can also be a source of annoyance).

 When it comes to films, Netflix boasts an ever-evolving catalog of cult classics, relatively new movies, and some exclusive indie films.
-Amazon Prime Video also offers up a similar catalog but it’s arguably more focused on TV shows than films and its movie catalog isn’t as extensive.
+Amazon Prime Video also offers up a similar catalog, but it’s arguably more focused on TV shows than films, and its movie catalog isn’t as extensive.
 It’s worth noting that Prime Video also requires you to pay to watch some films despite having a Prime membership.

 Netflix vs Amazon Prime Video: Security

 So, for most people, the account security isn’t a deal-breaker, but it is worth noting that Netflix doesn’t offer two-factor authentication where Prime Video does.
 Both services allow users to log out of unauthorized devices remotely so you can have complete control over the moochers in your life.

 Both services have a lot to offer, but there’s a reason that Netflix is so popular.
 With Netflix Originals like Orange Is the New Black, YOU, and Stranger Things, it’s tough not to keep your subscription active.

 Another benefit of Netflix is that there aren’t any additional costs involved.
 If you choose the lowest tier plan, you’ll never pay more than $8.99/mo.